 Shuangxi Station Introduction

-Shuangxi Station, located in Shuangxi District, New Taipei City, was originally known as "Ding Shuangxi Station."
-It has two island platforms and was initially a wooden station situated at an altitude of about 35 meters.
-With the development of coal mining, the number of passengers increased day by day, and freight operations grew, leading to a renovation into a cement station building to meet business demands.
-The platforms and embankments at Shuangxi Station are relatively high, with a steep gradient of 1:16 between Shuangxi and Mudan Stations, which railway enthusiasts refer to as "Mudan Slope."
-In the narrow area from Shuangxi Station to the banks of Mudan Creek, a different urban area has developed from the old street due to the more convenient transportation, making it the busiest place in Shuangxi today.
-It is only about 100 meters from the station to the riverside, where one can see the unique architectural styles of the northeastern mountainous region.
+Shuangxi Station, located in Shuangxi District, New Taipei City, was formerly known as "Ding Shuangxi Station."
+It has two island platforms and was originally a wooden station at an elevation of about 35 meters above sea level.
+Due to the prosperous coal mining industry, the number of passengers increased daily, and both passenger and freight services grew, leading to the station's conversion into a concrete structure to meet business demands.
+The platforms and roadbed of Shuangxi Station are positioned at a higher elevation, and the section between Shuangxi Station and Mudan Station is known for its steep gradient of 1:16, referred to as "Mudan Slope" by railway enthusiasts.
+In the narrow area from Shuangxi Station to the banks of Mudan River, due to its convenient transportation, a different type of commercial street has developed, making it the liveliest spot in present-day Shuangxi.
+It is only about 100 meters from the station to the riverside, where one can see the unique architectural styles of the northeastern mountain areas.